ivardesign/960-fixed-width-template/README.md

   Query usage will become useful.**

-  Although you could have started using them already by this point, you'll certainly want to start using them now.
-Keep your Custom Property definitions at the top of your CSS.
+  Although you could have started using them already by this point, you'll certainly want to start using them now. **Keep your Custom Property definitions and Media Query's** at the top of your CSS.
   You can tell you need a Custom Property (CP or CP's) when you feel you need to use a media query to adjust something.
-An example could be a container that needs a width or max-width set on larger screens.
+An example could be your navigation that needs to be a Hamburger on small screens, but a regular inline block of links on larger screens.

   In your media query, define your CP: